LukeShortCloud/rootpages/src/commands/storage.rst

-   subvolume list, list all of the snapshots and subvolumes under a specified mount directory snapshot create, create a snapshot of the partition subvolume snapshot, create a snapshot of a subvolume filesystem defragment -r -v -c lzo, "defragment the system files, recursively, verbosely, and compress them using the high performance ""lzo"" algorithim; be sure to add the ""compress=lzo"" mount option in /etc/fstab for the partition" balance start / -v, "rebalance/defragment the repartition at the block level, on the root partition, verbosely; this will help free up space"
+   subvolume list, list all of the snapshots and subvolumes under a specified mount directory snapshot create, create a snapshot of the partition subvolume snapshot, create a snapshot of a subvolume filesystem defragment -r -v -c lzo, "defragment the system files, recursively, verbosely, and compress them using the high performance ""lzo"" algorithm; be sure to add the ""compress=lzo"" mount option in /etc/fstab for the partition" balance start / -v, "rebalance/defragment the repartition at the block level, on the root partition, verbosely; this will help free up space"

 .. csv-table::